Optimal Intervention in Economic Networks using Influence Maximization Methods: Analytical Results

-\paragraph{Identifying extreme default scenarios.} While it is NP-hard to identify the worst case failure scenarios given a maximum sized aggregate shock in an economic network, it is possible to identify scenarios that approximate this up to a $(1-1/e-\epsilon)$ factor with random thresholds.
-As a result, we can apply influence maximization approximation methods to identify shocks that produce large default cascades of similar size to the worst scenarios.
+\paragraph{Importance sampling of tail events.} While it is NP-hard to identify the worst case failure scenarios given a maximum sized aggregate shock $b$ in an economic network, it is possible to identify scenarios that approximate this up to a $(1-1/e-\epsilon)$ factor with random thresholds.
+As a result, we can apply influence maximization approximation methods to identify instances of shocks that lead to events in the tail of similar size to the parameter $b$ that is chosen (or indeed for a variety of $b$ chosen).
 A common task in finance is to stress test a financial system subject to aggregate shocks up to a particular size.
-It is well-known that the straightforward Monte Carlo approach to this will underestimate risks because random samples are unlikely to contain many of the extreme default scenarios (e.g., the relevance of importance sampling).
-Thus these approximation methods can allow us to sample more large default scenarios for inclusion in stress tests.
+Direct Monte Carlo approaches will tend to underestimate risks because random samples are unlikely to contain many of the extreme default scenarios, especially in a large multi-dimensional space.
+Importance sampling using this new suite of approximation algorithms thus unlocks a valuable new way to sample tail events where it was otherwise difficult.